 The reason I include the above 'non' counselling academic qualifications is that although they are not specifically counsellor focused or orientated, the content of the courses gave me a greater in depth understanding of social issues as FGM (Female Genital Mutilation) Domestic Violence, and problems faced by the Transgender Community.
 My Masters Thesis focused on Trans individuals in the penal system.

 I am primarily a Person Centred Counsellor but I am able to offer CBT (Cognitive Behavioural Therapy) should it be of benefit to you.
+I also offer EMDR for certain conditions associated with pain and trauma.
+Note I will only EMDR with adults.

 Areas of counselling I deal with